ExpressVPN Keys Review and Pricing in 2026

 Unlimited Password Storage

-We know, most password managers let you store unlimited passwords.
-Especially the ones you pay for.
-But it’s still worth mentioning and it’s a feature we always look for.
-The last thing we want is to hit a password limit after entering all of our login details.
+Most password managers offer unlimited password storage, especially the paid versions, but it’s still a feature worth highlighting.
+The last thing anyone wants is to hit a storage limit after entering all their login credentials.
 That’s what happened when we tested Dashlane’s free version.
 Thankfully, we were able to upgrade to unlock unlimited password storage.

 Did You Know: If you can’t afford a password manager, you can still keep your passwords safe with the best free password managers.
 All of them offer top-notch security with only a few limitations.
 Even free password managers with limited password storage can help you better secure your most sensitive accounts — like the ones you use for online banking, for example.